010ender/QuickieLibrary/README.md

 ### Array
 - `lib.unique(array)` returns a new array with only the unique elements from the input array, removing any duplicates.

+### Files
+- `lib.getFile()` shows the file picker, then when the user selects a file, it returns a `File` object.
+- `lib.getFileWithOpts(options)` shows the file picker configured by `options`, then when the user selects a file, it returns a `File` object.
+Refer to Mozilla docs for configuring the file picker: [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/showOpenFilePicker#parameters).

 ## Usage
 Download the personal_js_lib.js file, and add it to your project folder/wherever you wish.
 Check the specified path of the library, then use `<script src="path_to_the_js_lib"></script>` (but select your path).